davidmeredith/devsGuidebook/devGuidebook.md

 ### Circular Dependencies via Setters and Lazy Initialisation

 In the example above, lets assume we remove the interfaces so that we deal just with concrete types, we could then define a circular dependency; body part implementations depend on the heart implementation and vice-versa.
-This raises the question, our heart implementation needs to be given a list of concrete body parts, and our body parts need to be given a reference to our heart.
+This raises the question; how do we give our heart implementation a list of concrete body parts, and how can our body parts be given a reference to our heart.
 If we use constructors for dependency injection, we can't create create one without creating the other because our dependency graph has a circular dependency, it is not acyclic.
-So, assuming we do need a circular dependency, how can this be done?
-There are a few ways:
+So, how can we address circular dependencies:
-1) __Remove circular dependencies__: Use Dependency Inversion.
-I also agree with most of what [Rob Pike](https://github.com/golang/go/issues/30247) recommends in his justification for not supporting circular dependencies in Go, but I also think accommodating circular dependencies sometimes does crop up in certain use-cases, most commonly at the class level within a single layer.
+1) __Remove circular dependencies__: I agree with most of what [Rob Pike](https://github.com/golang/go/issues/30247) recommends in his justification for not supporting circular dependencies, but I also think accommodating circular dependencies sometimes does crop up in certain use-cases, most commonly at the class level within a single layer.
 2) __Setter Injection__: Body part implementations could receive a heart through a setter method rather than through their constructors.
 This enables us to create our body parts first, our heart can be created second, and third we pass our heart to each body part.
-This is ok in some scenarios if the dependency is optional.
+This is OK in some scenarios if the dependency is optional.
 However, the heart is required and we do not want to create a body part in a partially complete state.
 3) __Lazy Initialisation via the Static Method Pattern__: Body Parts can request a reference to a heart through a static factory method.
 This allows us to create body parts and heart independently; the heart is created lazily the first time a reference is requested.
 Static methods are sometimes considered as being dirty because they can break encapsulation, create tight coupling between classes, and make code harder to test and maintain. https://www.baeldung.com/cs/factory-method-vs-factory-vs-abstract-factory
 4) __Lazy Initialisation via Static Factory Pattern and Abstract Factory__: Creation of objects and aggregates of objects is managed by a factory service.
-5) __Lazy Initialisation via Lazy metadata/annotations__: if you are using an Inversion of Control container for dependency injection, the IoC container likely provides annotations to indicate the order of initialisation.
-For example, Spring provides the `@Lazy` annotation that can be used on dependencies declared on the consumer side to delay their creation until they are needed.
+5) __Lazy Initialisation via Lazy Metadata/Annotations__: If you are using an Inversion of Control container for dependency injection, the IoC container likely provides annotations to indicate the order of initialisation.
+For example, Spring provides the `@Lazy` annotation that can be used on dependencies declared at the injection site to delay their creation until they are needed.
 This can be very effective, you don't then introduce static methods which some consider as being a dirty approach.

 ```Java
 // Java